 What turmeric does is increase the bile acids from the gall bladder in order to get the food fully digested in the stomach.

 As long as you keep the maximum dosage of turmeric less than 500mg per day, you should be fine.
-You can take turmeric in its spice avatar as part of your meal…Or you could turn to organic turmeric supplements found in the drugstore.
+You can take turmeric in its spice avatar as part of your meal, or you can use a supplement.

-And this brings us to the side effects of turmeric as a remedy for acid reflux—
+Here are the possible side effects of turmeric as a remedy for acid reflux—

 - People usually do not have allergic reactions to turmeric, but there’s always a chance that your body cannot take turmeric.
 This can result in nausea, gastric, and diarrhea.
 In this case, it’s best not to rely on turmeric.

-- Then again, if you’re pregnant, or nursing, you shouldn’t have turmeric.
+- If you’re pregnant, or nursing, you shouldn’t have turmeric.
 This is because research shows that turmeric can lead to uterine contractions and when pregnant, this could cause premature uterine contractions and possible complications at childbirth.
 As for the effects of turmeric in breastfeeding, they are yet to be known for sure.

 - Turmeric can also react to pain medication – so it’s best to avoid taking the two together.

-- Then again, turmeric interferes with the blood clotting mechanism in the body and so should be avoided before a surgery.
+- Turmeric can interfere with the blood clotting mechanism in the body and so should be avoided before a surgery.
 So stop having turmeric at least 2 months prior to the surgery.